deic-dk/files_sharding/README.md

 ## User sharding

-The default is to shard on username, keep each user on one node and limit users to e.g.
+The default is to shard on username, keep each user on one server and limit users to e.g.
 0.5 TB each for personal files.
 Each server with, say 70 TB, could then host, say 100 users and keep 20 TB for those users who want to buy more personal space.

 ## Path sharding

 Path-sharded folders, i.e. data folders (under /Data) are to be used for scientific data.
-They can span multiple nodes and have no upper limit on their size beyond the limit given by the size of the customer's wallet.
+They can span multiple servers and have no upper limit on their size beyond the limit given by the size of the customer's wallet.
 They are not synced and are expected to be accessed either via WebDAV clients for large- scale data management, via the web interface for casual data management, via direct curl